Roger Merrett

 Roger Merrett (born 19 April 1960) is a former Australian rules footballer who played in two Victorian Football League premiership sides with the Essendon Football Club in the mid-1980s before moving to the fledgling Brisbane Bears, later captaining the new club for seven seasons.
 He ended his career as the games record holder for the Brisbane Bears, in addition to being the last VFL/AFL player from the 1970s to retire from professional football.

 Playing career

 Essendon

-Merrett was a strong competitor for the Essendon Football Club during his playing career from 1978 to 1987 for a total of 149 games and kicked a total of 148 goals.
-Merrett also was a member of Essendon's premiership teams in 1984 and 1985.
+Merrett was a strong competitor for the Essendon Football Club during the first part of his playing career from 1978 to 1987.
+For Essendon, he played 149 games and kicked a total of 148 goals.
+Merrett was also a member of Essendon's premiership teams in 1984 and 1985.

 Brisbane Bears

 He moved to the Brisbane Bears in 1988 as captain.
 Merrett became a strong and inspirational captain of the Bears, at first alternating in the ruck with Mark Mickan.
 After John Hutton's inconsistent form at full-forward reached an end, Merrett's tired legs were moved permanently to the position where he was able to use his height and kicking abilities to spearhead the club as their leading goalkicker for many seasons before Alastair Lynch proved a suitable replacement.
 Merrett retired from his playing career at the end of the 1996 season.

 Merrett played a total of 164 games and kicked a total of 285 goals for Brisbane Bears from 1988 until 1996.

 He played on for many years, earning the nickname Roger the Dodger (with reference to his age) before his eventual retirement.